SAP-samples/btp-azure-opensap/Week4/Unit3/README.md

 ## Step 1 - Create Azure Virtual Machine

-As we want to federate data that resides at Azure Data Explorer (ADX), we should deploy the so called Data Provisioning Agent (DPAgent) as close as possible to the source data.
-Therefore we will be using Azure´s Virtual Machine service to deploy a SUSE Linux Enterprise virtual machine (VM), where the DPAgent will run.
+As we want to federate data that resides within Azure Data Explorer (ADX), we should deploy the so called Data Provisioning Agent (DPAgent) as close as possible to the source data.
+Therefore we will be using Azure´s **Virtual Machine service** to deploy a SUSE Linux Enterprise virtual machine (VM), where the DPAgent will run.

 ---